ReentrantCoder/present/sdp/intro.md

 ####Scope of this Presentation
 To properly define the scope of this presentation, I will be restricting my discussion to structural design patterns described by the Gang of Four.
 I will cover them all except for bridge.
+I won't cover bridge because it is the most complex and because there is much more than 45 minutes worth of content between the six remaining patterns.

 #### What is a Structural Design Pattern
 Structural design patterns use inheritance to compose interfaces and define ways